AydenB/mkdocs/docs/user-guide/Physical Inventory.md

 **Caution: Do not proceed with Step 6 until completing Step 5.** If users do not place the system in Physical Inventory mode, remote orders cannot be used to create inventory batches.

-Step 6: Users who do not use Cipher Lab or Telxon units for physical inventory must skip this step and proceed with Step 9.
+**Step 6**: Users who do not use Cipher Lab or Telxon units for physical inventory must skip this step and proceed with Step 9.

 Use Cipher Lab or Telxon units to enter and transmit (send) the inventory counts as remote orders, but note the following: